 - Don’t wear tight or restrictive clothing.
 Let your body breathe while you heal.

-- When you resume trying to conceive, use a pH friendly lubricant if dryness aggravates symptoms.
+- When you resume trying to conceive, use a pH and sperm friendly lubricant if dryness aggravates symptoms.

 - Sexual Conditions Overview: Bacterial Vaginosis Topic Overview.
 (2005-2016).
 WebMD.
 Retrieved from: http://www.webmd.com/sexual-conditions/tc/bacterial-vaginosis-topic-overview